SumitxThokar/Learning-Loop-ML-Edition/README.md

 - I completed my programming assignment of U-net.
 I implemeted  a U-Net for a biomedical imaging segmentation task.

 ## Day 60 - 9/17/2023
-- Today I worked on programming assignment of a generative model based on the paper Image-to-Image translation with conditional adversarial netowrks by Isola also know as Pix2Pix and trained a model that can convert aerial satellite imagery to map routes.
+- Today I worked on programming assignment of a generative model based on the paper Image-to-Image translation with conditional adversarial netowrks by Isola also know as Pix2Pix and trained a mo/del that can convert aerial satellite imagery to map routes.
 ## Day 61 - 9/18/2023
 - Learned about Super-Resolution GAN (SRGAN), a GAN that enhances the resolution of images by 4x, proposed in Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network (Ledig et al. 2017).
 Also implemented the architecture and training in full and be able to train it on the CIFAR dataset.